-It is recognised that many people within the church use social media sites such as Facebook and Twitter to communicate with other members of the church including those under the age of 18 years.
+It is recognised that many people within the church use social media sites to communicate with other members of the church including those under the age of 18 years.

 Workers must not add people under the age of 18 years to their accounts as this leaves them open to allegations of abuse and grooming over the internet.